Global impact of emerging internetwork fields on the low solar atmosphere: Conclusions

-Based on our observations, only the strongest three detected bipoles produced local temperature increase in the chromosphere.
-They are also capable of generating surge-like phenomena through reconnection of their magnetic field lines with the preexisting fields.
-We conclude that newly emerging IN bipoles, at the sensitivity levels and spatial resolution of Hinode/NFI magnetograms, cannot globally maintain the chromospheric heating in a direct way through interaction with the ambient overlying magnetic fields.
+Based on our observations, only the strongest three detected bipoles noticeably produced local temperature increase in the chromosphere.
+They are capable of generating surge-like phenomena through reconnection of their magnetic field lines with the preexisting fields.
+We conclude that newly emerging IN bipoles, at the sensitivity levels and spatial resolution of Hinode/NFI magnetograms, cannot globally maintain the chromospheric heating directly through interaction with the ambient overlying magnetic fields.
 We either do not see a lot of evidence of heating, except for larger events, or the large events are too sporadic in space and time to considerably support the chromospheric heating.
 It would be interesting to study longer-duration events to increase the statistical sample that can be studied under the slit.
 We also note that our analysis has been focused on detecting changes in emission or chromospheric temperature as a result of the detected emergence of IN magnetic elements.
-We did not investigate a scenario in which the continual emergence of undetected or undetectable IN elements leads to a steady heating of the atmosphere or continuous background emission.
-The results presented in this letter also do not exclude a possibility that the footpoints of IN bipoles may possibly contribute to the chromospheric heating indirectly through other mechanisms such as magneto-acoustic waves and shocks, braiding of the magnetic field lines, swirls or cancellations with the opposite polarity fields in the intergranular lanes.
+We did not investigate a scenario in which undetected or undetectable IN elements may continuously and ubiquitously occur in the photosphere and lead to a steady heating of the atmosphere or continuous background emission.
+The results presented in this paper do not exclude a possibility that the footpoints of IN bipoles may possibly contribute to the chromospheric heating indirectly through other mechanisms such as magneto-acoustic waves and shocks, braiding of the magnetic field lines and swirls.